Thomas-McKanna/CourseBin/README.md

 # CourseBin
-A website for sharing school course content.
+A website for sharing school-course content.

-*The xml file can be opened up on draw.io*
+**The xml file can be opened up on draw.io**